Board of Directors

-Rachel is passionate about building creative, thoughtful curriculum, and interweaving classroom management and curricular content with ISBR and social-emotional learning.
-As a Thinking Project director, she strives to work with teachers and students to build classrooms where multiple perspectives are valued, where learning is relevant to the lives all of us lead, and where students develop ways of thinking that support them in leading positive, thoughtful, creative, contributing lives.
+The Thinking Project's Executive Director, Rachel, strives to work with teachers and students to build classrooms where diverse perspectives are valued, learning is relevant to the lives all of us lead, and where students develop ways of thinking that support them in leading thoughtful, creative, contributing lives.

 Finding authentic and creative ways to bring Inquiry-Based Stress Reduction (IBSR) to young people has been a living turnaround in Rachel's life since 2004.
 It ignited her passion to become a teacher and co-found The Thinking Project.
 She holds a Master's degree in Education (concentration in Curriculum and Instruction) from the University of Denver and is a Certified Facilitator of IBSR.

 Serving on the Board is a privilege to her because she gets to collaborate with thoughtful, caring people to develop The Thinking Project as a quality, honest, equitable organization.

 Rachel lives in Denver, Colorado and loves learning, walking, engaging with the world (both inner and outer), spending time with family and friends, and dreams of hiking the Hebrides Way in Scotland.

 As a serial entrepreneur, Michal enjoys dreaming up impactful products and bringing them to life.
 He’s a co-founder of Joya, the maker of Marco Polo video communications app for close friends and families.
 He studied computer science at Harvard and business at Stanford.

 He’s been a big fan of Rachel’s vision and creativity from the moment he first learned about The Thinking Project in 2019.
 He’s excited to be joining the Board of Directors to help make research-based social-emotional education accessible to kids from all backgrounds.